michalisFr/last_will/README.md

 **If you don't use this script then you need to schedule for `check_in.sh` to run every day, otherwise the whole thing won't work**

-The computer needs to be running (and not on sleep mode) when the cron job is scheduled to run, otherwise it won't run for that day.
+The computer needs to be running (and not in sleep mode) when the cron job is scheduled to run, otherwise it won't run for that day.
 Setting up the program on a computer that's always on or on a server is a good idea.

-##Security
+## Security

 **The original (unencrypted) file should not be kept on your computer.** Ideally you should delete it after it's encrypted and empty the Trash.
 If you think you might need to make changes in the future, keep it on a USB drive that's used specifically for that purpose.